-Energy Trust is an independent nonprofit organization that offers cash incentives and services for qualifying energy-efficiency and renewable power projects in homeowners, commercial businesses and industrial and agricultural businesses.
+Energy Trust is an independent nonprofit organization that offers cash incentives and services for qualifying energy-efficiency and renewable power projects to homeowners, commercial businesses and industrial and agricultural businesses.
 Programs are available to Portland General Electric, Pacific Power, NW Natural, Cascade Natural Gas and Avista customers in Oregon and NW Natural customers in Washington.

-Energy Trust cash incentives are separate from state and federal tax credits.
-If you are not a customer of PGE, Pacific Power, NW Natural, Cascade Natural Gas or Avista, you may still qualify for state or federal tax credits for your project.
-State energy tax credits expire December 31, 2017.
+Energy Trust cash incentives are separate from tax credits.
+If you are not a customer of PGE, Pacific Power, NW Natural, Cascade Natural Gas or Avista, you may still qualify for tax credits for your project.

 Requirements vary depending on your project.
 In general, to apply for your Energy Trust cash incentive, complete an application form and be sure to attach all receipts, invoices and other supporting documents.
-Energy Trust must receive most applications within 90 days of installation—please note this is different from state and federal tax credit deadlines.
+Energy Trust must receive most applications within 90 days of installation—please note this is different from tax credit deadlines.
 Once we receive your application, you should receive a check within six to eight weeks.
 Visit our forms pages to find residential forms and commercial forms.

 With help from Energy Trust, you can manage energy costs, increase comfort at home, improve productivity in the workplace and protect the environment.

-To date, Energy Trust has provided resources for utility customers to invest in energy efficiency and renewable energy at more than 600,000 residential, commercial and industrial sites statewide.
-These investments have saved participating customers $2.3 billion on their energy bills so far, and over time, these savings will grow to reach $5.6 billion.
+To date, Energy Trust has provided resources for utility customers to invest in energy efficiency and renewable energy at about 770,000 residential, commercial and industrial sites.
+These investments have saved participating customers $4.6 billion on their energy bills so far, and over time, these savings will grow to reach $8.9 billion.

 In addition, for every $1 Energy Trust invests in energy efficiency, customers will save $3 that would be required for utilities to provide energy from other sources.
 This is how Energy Trust helps keep the cost of energy as low as possible for all utility customers.